Action quantum speed limits: Action Quantum Speed Limits

 \subsection{Optimizing the Instantaneous Speed}

-In order to identify the optimal time-dependent profile for the evolution speed we can make use of Pontryagin's optimum principle~\cite{Kirk2004, Deffner2014} to find an effective control Hamiltonian that realizes a particular dynamics while minimising a given action.
-In order to explicitly show this, we will consider the same example as Section~\ref{sec:geomQSL}, a qubit subject to a generalized amplitude damping channel.
+In order to identify the optimal time-dependent profile for the dynamics we can make use of Pontryagin's optimum principle~\cite{Kirk2004, Deffner2014} to find an effective control Hamiltonian that realizes a particular dynamics while minimising a given action.
+A full explanation of the optimal control procedure can be found in Appendix B. In order to explicitly show this, we will consider the same example as Section~\ref{sec:geomQSL}, a qubit subject to a generalized amplitude damping channel.
 To explicitly account for the time-dependence following the path we express this channel using the Kraus operators